ChrisAdkin8/Nomad-101-Demo/README.md

 ### Workload Identity

 Nomad 1.7 introduced support for workload identities.
-Simply put, a JWT is generated:
+Simply put, a JWT is generated that is unique for the allocation the job runs in.
+Allocations are used to map tasks in a job to client, refer to the Nomad documentation on [scheduling](https://developer.hashicorp.com/nomad/docs/concepts/scheduling/scheduling) for further information on this.

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/ChrisAdkin8/Nomad-101-Demo/blob/main/png_images/workload-identity-06.png?raw=true">

+The primary use case of workload identity allow Nomad to authenticate with third party OIDC providers (including Vault and Consul).

 ## Terraform Config for Provisioning Nomad in AWS